Trade Execution Flow as the Underlying Source of Market Dynamics: P L Calculation Methods

 This is the general form of the P\&L operator.
 A simple example: if one buys $v$ shares at $P_1$ and then sells them at $P_2$, the corresponding $dS/dt=v\delta(t-t_1)-v\delta(t-t_2)$; substituting into (\ref{PnLdef}) gives $\mathrm{P\&L}=v(P_2-P_1)$.
 For convenience, it is better to measure $dS$ in the number of shares and use a discrete measure instead of delta functions, i.e., to consider $dS/dV$ and integrate it over $dV$ in (\ref{dSeq0}) and (\ref{PnLdef}), replacing the integral with a sum.

 Integrating (\ref{PnLdef}) by parts, we obtain a different form of the expression, now written in terms of price changes:

 The constraints (\ref{S0constraint}) explicitly require that the held position $S(t)$ equals zero at both the beginning and the end of the trading interval.
-This form is less preferable in practice, since integration over $dP$ is harder to perform than integration over a discrete measure $dS$.
+This form is often less preferable in practice, since integration over $dP$ is harder to perform than integration over a discrete measure $dS$.
+However, it simplifies the consideration of more general forms of trading strategies, such as (\ref{exeFlowTradingStrategySVtau}), and the difficulties in calculating $\mathrm{Tr}\left\| \rho \frac{dP}{dt} \frac{dV}{dt} \right\|$ terms can be overcome using the technique from Appendix \ref{QQMCalculation}.

 The P\&L above is presented on a ``cash basis''.
 Initially, a trader holds cash and zero asset positions, trading between them with the goal of ending with zero asset position and a cash position increased by the P\&L. One can similarly consider a trading process that results in zero cash position and maximal asset position.
 In this case, the P\&L is measured in units of asset shares, and all P\&L operator expressions remain the same.
 It is also possible to require an explicit percentage split between cash and asset positions to be achieved at the end of the trading strategy.
 In this case, the P\&L operator is modified slightly.
 In all considerations below, we will use P\&L on a cash basis; modifications for asset-based P\&L are straightforward.
 Although asset-based P\&L may seem unnatural for equities trading, it is commonly used in currency trading.